Sapling-Chores/SappY/README.md

 ## What is it?

 SappY is a desk robot which uses Esp32 and oled to show animations(i.e. Facial expression).
 And reacts using multiple sensors.
 It also has sounds that makes it more lively.
+It also shows  air quality of the room and in upcoming features its gonna fetch aqi information from web.

 ## Features: